plexguide/Sonarr-Hunter/README.md

   - The script records the IDs of missing shows and upgrade episodes that have been processed.
   - When the age of these records exceeds the number of hours set by this variable, the records are cleared automatically.
   - This reset allows the script to re-check items that were previously processed, so if there are changes (such as improved quality or new episodes), they can be processed again.
+  - Setting this to `0` will disable the reset functionality entirely - processed items will be remembered indefinitely.
-  - In simple terms: if you set this to 168, then every 168 hours the script will start fresh and re-check everything, ensuring nothing is permanently skipped.
+  - Default is 168 hours (one week) - meaning the script will start fresh and re-check everything weekly.

 - **DEBUG_MODE**
   - When set to `true`, the script will output detailed debugging information about API responses and internal operations.